Murder of Stephen Carroll: Aftermath

 The Continuity IRA claimed responsibility saying their North Armagh Battalion were responsible for the attack and that "As long as there is British involvement in Ireland, these attacks will continue."

 On 10 March there was a one-minute silence in the Northern Ireland Assembly.
 Prime Minister Gordon Brown stated that "These are murderers who are trying to distort, disrupt and destroy a political process that is working for the people of Northern Ireland," Chief Constable Sir Hugh Orde called it a "sad day" and said the gunmen were "criminal psychopaths".

 Richard Walsh, the spokesman for Republican Sinn Féin, a party linked to the Continuity IRA, said the killings were "an act of war" rather than murder.
 "We have always upheld the right of the Irish people to use any level of controlled and disciplined force to drive the British out of Ireland.
 We make no apology for that".
 He also described the PSNI as "an armed adjunct of the British Army".

 Deputy First Minister of Northern Ireland Martin McGuinness said those responsible were "traitors to the island of Ireland" and that "they have betrayed the political desires, hopes and aspirations of all of the people who live on this island."

-McConville and Wooton have become known as the ‘Craigavon 2’ amongst Irish Republicans who claim their innocence.
+McConville and Wooton have become known as the ‘Craigavon 2’ amongst Irish Republicans and Miscarriage of Justice campaigners who claim their innocence.